 We believed that the source of the worse model fit for SGR was the unfolding items on the scale.
 Unfolding items are non-monotonic, and thus violate the assumption of monotonicity underlying SGR and other dominance IRT models.
 GGUM, assuming non-monotonicity, is capable of modeling unfolding items and thus take advantage of the unfolding property of the item.
-To identify unfolding items, we went back to the ICCs (Figures 7-8) and item parameter estimates, and notice one item: Item 17 (“I am positive, but negative thoughts can conquer me sometimes”).
+To identify unfolding items, we went back to the ICCs (Figures 7-8) and item parameter estimates, and noticed one item: Item 17 (“I am positive, but negative thoughts can conquer me sometimes”).
 Under GGUM, in both groups, Item 17 had discrimination parameters that were acceptable, yet not large (U.S: 0.82; CH: 0.83) and location parameters close to zero (U.S: -0.22; CH: -0.66).
-Moreover, across groups, 3 out of the 4 GGUM response option functions for this item were bell-curved.
+Moreover, across groups, 3 out of the 4 GGUM response option functions for this item were bell-curved (Figures 7-8).
 These characteristics were what one would expect from an item that was working as an unfolding/intermediate item.
 Another characteristic of an unfolding item is that it probabaly won’t be fitted well to the dominance model because of the non-monotonicity.
 Sure enough, by examining the ICCs (Figures 9-10) and item parameters of Item 17 under SGR, we found that this mode was unable to capture the unfolding property, producing minimal discrimination parameters (U.S.: 0.09; CH: 0.06) and extremely large difficulty parameters (U.S.: -20.67; CH: -43.52).
 To further assess the effects of Item 17 on model fit and relative model fit, we computed new model fit without Item 17 for GGUM and SGR (Table 5).
 As expected, without the unfolding item, model fit of SGR became almost as good as GGUM, majorly due to the significant improvement in the fit of SGR.
 This improvement was probably due to the only acceptable, rather than satisfactory, discrimination parameters of Item 17 in both groups, but apparently this not so discriminating unfolding item was enough for giving SGR a headache for fitting.

 In order to examine the unfolding item more closely, we tried concentrating the unfolding pattern by having fewer response option functions (ROF) for each item (i.e., dichotomizing the response data).
 We went through the exact same process as with polytomous data, starting from examining model-data fit under GGUM with all 20 items (see item parameter estimates in Table 6).
 The only difference was that this time we kept Item 19, which was dropped before for low discrimination.
 Items 6 and 20 were deleted as under polytomous GGUM.
 ICCs of Items 6 and 20 can be found in Figures 11-14.
-Model-data fit with 18 items for both GGUM and 2PLM was computed.
-Item parameters estimates are in Tables 7-8, and fit results can be found in Table 9, according to which, both GGUM and SGR exhibited much better fit than with polytomous data.
-All combinations of group, model, and item types demonstrated adequate fit except for item triples for the U.S. group under 2PLM, which showed just slight misfit.
-Same as when with polytomous data, GGUM still fitted better than 2PLM across two groups, and for the U.S group, again, GGUM fitted better than the dominance model (2PLM) to a greater extent than for the Chinese group.
+Model-data fit with 18 items for both GGUM and 2PLM was computed, which can be found in Table 9.
+As shown in Table 9, both GGUM and SGR exhibited much better fit than with polytomous data.
+All combinations of group, model, and item types demonstrated adequate fit except for item triples for the U.S. group under 2PLM, which showed merely slight misfit.
+Same as when with polytomous data, GGUM fitted better than 2PLM across two groups, and for the U.S group, again, GGUM fitted better than the dominance model (2PLM) to a greater extent than for the Chinese group.